-Most of the work done for the proof of Theorem \ref{intro_thm:crystalline_comparison} in \cite{colmez-niziol-nearby-cycles} involves computations in the local setting, i.e.\ over an étale algebra over a (formal) torus.
-More precisely, a smooth ($\padic$ formal) scheme $\frakX$ defined over $O_K$ can be covered by affine schemes given as (formal) spectrum of ($\padic$ completion of an) étale algebra over $O_K[X_1^{\pm 1}, \ldots, X_d^{\pm 1}]$ for some indeterminates $X_1, \ldots, X_d$.
-In the local setting, Colmez and Nizio{\l} also show that it is enough to work with $\padic$ completions, i.e. formal schemes and deduce results for schemes by invoking Elkik's approximation theorem and a form of rigid GAGA (see \cite[\S 5.1]{colmez-niziol-nearby-cycles}).
+The proof of Theorem \ref{intro_thm:nearby_cycles_triv} in \cite{colmez-niziol-nearby-cycles} works by reducing the problem to the local setting, i.e.\ one works over the $\padic$ completion of an \'etale algebra over $O_K[X_1^{\pm 1}, \ldots, X_d^{\pm 1}]$, for some indeterminates $X_1, \ldots, X_d$.
+Locally, Colmez and Nizio{\l} also show that it is enough to work with $\padic$ formal schemes and deduce the result for schemes by invoking Elkik's approximation theorem and a form of rigid GAGA (see \cite[\S 5.1]{colmez-niziol-nearby-cycles}).